Whether or not a person should resume exercising in a fitness center will depend on several factors.

-- Whether or not you are in an area under strict quarantine,
+- Whether or not gyms are legally allowed to open and operate in your area

 - If you are in a higher risk population, or